-In the next 5 years, the MRCG will broaden the work on maternal, neonatal and child health; several grant applications focusing on neonatal health have already been submitted.
-In addition, we will recruit a senior scientist with expertise on maternal and neonatal health, and to be based in Dakar, within the newly formed West African Global Health Alliance (WAGHA).
-This should contribute substantially to the MRCG’s engagement in West Africa and also promote synergies between themes in the field of maternal and neonatal health.
+In the next 5 years, the MRC Unit The Gambia at LSHTM will broaden the work on maternal, neonatal and child health; several grant applications focusing on neonatal health have already been submitted.
+In addition, we have recruited a senior social scientist with expertise maternal and neonatal health (Dr Melisa Martinez Alvarez), that will be based in Dakar, within the newly formed West African Global Health Alliance (WAGHA).
+This should contribute substantially to the MRC Unit The Gambia at LSHTM’s engagement in West Africa and also promote synergies between themes in the fields of maternal and neonatal health and health systems.